akdoganalibugra/custody-case/README.md

 -   `POST /api/v1/assets/transfer-schedule` - Schedule an asset transfer
 -   Body: `{ fromAddress: string, toAddress: string, name: string, amount: number, executeInSeconds: number }`

+## Postman Collection

+A Postman collection is provided at `docs/postman/Custody Services Gateway.postman_collection.json`.
+Import it to quickly test all wallet and asset endpoints—environment variables (e.g., `gateway_base_url`, `address`, `fromAddress`, etc.) are already configured and ready to use.

 ## Environment Variables

 Each service expects the following in its `.env` file: